1861 July 26th

 Go to July 27 1861

 Missouri.
 Missouri Home Guards skirmished with Confederates at Lane’s Prairie, near Rolla.
-Union losses were reported as two wounded and Confederate losses as one killed and three wounded.
+Union losses were reported as two or three men wounded and Confederate losses as one killed and three wounded.

 Union Organisation